Rasmusb94/ElevenlabsTTSBot/README.md

   <li>Select which server you want to add the bot to.</li>
 </ul>
 <h2>Creating an ElevenLabs Account</h2>
 You are required to make an ElevenLabs account to run this bot.
-Go to <a href="https://elevenlabs.io/speech-synthesis">ElevenLabs website</a> and create your free account.
+Go to <a href="https://elevenlabs.io/speech-synthesis" target="_blank">ElevenLabs website</a> and create your free account.
 Free users get a 10,000 character quota per month, which may last anywhere from the entire month to 10 minutes depending on your friend group...
 <h2>Bot Data Information</h2>
 Open the botdata.json file using your text editor of choice.
 Any notepad should work just fine.
 Note: Make sure NOT TO add OR remove any " or , characters in the file.